I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 If you like that idea but feel the investment is for someone else, achieve the same result by inflating Ziplock bags to the appropriate size and stuffing them with them.
 Packing paper and bubble wrap do an excellent job as well.

-You could also place your bags on special purse hangers or put your folded handbags in baskets or bins on your closet shelves.
+You could also place your bags on special purse hangers or place your folded handbags in baskets or bins on your closet shelves.
 However, this last alternative is better for synthetic material bags.

 There are many products in the market to preserve the shape of your boots.
 But the same company that makes the quilted stuffers for handbags also makes them for boots.
-These are called Innies.
-But despite the number of products available, rolled magazines and stuffing paper will do just fine.
+Also, try these.
+However, rolled magazines and stuffing paper will also work (not very luxuriously, but they work – ensure they are not visible inside the boots).

 When no shelving or cubby space is available to display your boots, hang them with special boot hangers.